KyleM157/jettywatch/index.markdown

 | 12:45  | L      |         -0.01 |
 | 18:49  | H      |          3.74 |

 Model run after model run is showing powerful surf.
 The next question is going to be about the wind switch and when to expect it.
-Currently, the afternoon-evening session is looking the most approachable for most breaks.
+Currently, I'm seeing the wind switch at around 1pm.
+With the strength of the offshores we're looking at, surf should clean up quickly.
+Though it woul dbe best to give it a little bit of time to organize and a bit more water to fill in on the incoming tide.

 Wave heights will be solidly overhead all day if the past few model runs hold.
 This is one for the advanced to expert surfers and conditions won't be user friendly.
 Expect strong currents and blind takeoffs.
+This has potential to be one of the best swells of the year.

 Notes: Know your limits.